MTalha-Codes/mmqlc/DetailedDocs/MmQLC_Usage.md

 > ```
 > - If folders are missing in **PATH_TO_GENERATE_ANSWER_FILE** , it will be created
 >  automatically by the compiler.

-## New Command Line Options
- **The Following Command line options are available !**
- - Type `mmqlc --help` in terminal to see all options !